About the MCAT

 and Canada.
 It is designed to assess problem solving, critical thinking, written

 analysis, and writing skills in addition to knowledge of scientific concepts

 and principles.
 Prior to August 19, 2006, the exam was a paper-and-pencil

 test; since January 27, 2007, however, all administrations of the exam have

-The exam is offered 25 or more times per year at Prometric centers.
-The number
+The exam prior to MCAT 2015 was offered 25 or more times per year at Prometric

 What is the format of the MCAT?